manu760app/egg_timer/README.md

 Features:

-* Add notitications to the eggtimer app.
+* Add notitications to the eggtimer app, by using FCM.
 * Use channels and importance for the app notifications.
 * Customize and style the notifications.